-Please note any requirements and provisions specified in the funding agreement and other contractual documents, especially the guidelines for the relevant call or funding instrument (e.g. cooperation requirement).
-Please also observe the relevant instructions given above in Section 2 "How to prepare a cost plan".
+Before preparing an interim or final account, please read and observe all provisions relevant for the project in order to avoid subsequent corrections and cutbacks.
+Please note any requirements and provisions specified for the relevant programme (e.g. cooperation requirement).
+Please also observe the instructions given in Section 2 "How to prepare a cost plan".
+Use of the templates provided is obligatory.

-We ask you to complete the accounting tables in eCall in full by entering the actual values (based on individual receipts) and designating the individual cost items in accordance with the approved cost plan.
-You may also use an upload file for this purpose (see eCall Tutorial https://ecall.ffg.at/Cockpit/Tutorial-Hilfe).
+We ask you to complete the accounting tables in full by entering the actual values and designating the individual cost items in accordance with the approved cost plan.
 Your project supervisors will assess the costs charged in relation to the cost plan and the work carried out.
 Please note that any changes to the value/quantity structure must be explained in a transparent manner.

-Your cost accounts and the details provided in eCall provide the basis for assessing and approving the eligibility of funding.
+The accounting tables submitted provide the basis for assessing and approving the eligibility of funding.